jasonyanglu/SMCL/README.md

 ## Paper

-Please cite the paper if the codes are helpful for you research.
+Please cite the paper if the codes are helpful to you research.

 Yang Lu, Yiu-ming Cheung, and Yuan Yan Tang, "Self-Adaptive Multi-Prototype-based Competitive Learning Approach: A k-means-type Algorithm for Imbalanced Data Clustering", _IEEE Transactions on Cybernetics (TCYB)_, DOI:10.1109/TCYB.2019.2916196.